-The nature of data also impacts controls placed upon them.
-Data may be unit record data and /or aggregate data, and may contain, identified, non-identified, identifiable or de-identified data.
+The nature of data affects what controls are placed on the data.
+Data may be unit record data and /or aggregate data, and may contain, identified, non-identified, identifiable or deidentified data.

 9.1 Unit record data

 Unit record data are detailed data comprising individual records, where each record contains information about a particular unit of interest.